RokNikolic/puzzles-to-sat-converters/README.md

 ﻿# puzzles-to-SAT-converters

-SAT converters for a few different puzzles.
+SAT converters for a few different puzzles:

 - nQueens
 - Clique